richardr1126/cosmere-feed-bsky/README.md

 > This project builds upon the original Python feed generator by [@MarshalX](https://github.com/MarshalX).

+For more details on the official feed generator, refer to the [Bluesky Social Feed Generator Overview](https://github.com/bluesky-social/feed-generator#overview).

 ## Features

 - The generator offers custom filtering using SQLite and regular expressions to identify Cosmere-related content.